BRIXTOL/rollup-config/readme.md

 # @brixtol/rollup-config

 Shareable rollup configuration used within the [Brixtol Textiles](https://brixtoltextiles.com) monorepo.
-The module acts as an interface, it exports an instance of Rollup and several plugins that are frequently used by packages contained across the workspace.
-Each plugin is wrapped as a getter which help negate exposing unsed plugins on the export.
+The module acts as an interface, exporting an instance of Rollup and several plugins that are frequently used by packages contained across the workspace.
+Each plugin is wrapped as a getter which helps negate exposing unused plugins on the export.

 ### Why

 We operate atop of a cloud driven serverless architecture.
 This module assists in the processes relating to our cloud builds, serverless apis, open/closed sourced package and applications using Lambdas or edge handlers.
-It provides us a single dependency import for bundling with Rollup and single source for version controlling all plugins.
+It provides us a single dependency import for bundling with Rollup and single source for version controlling all plugins we leverage.

+### Rollup + ESBuild

+Bundles are generated using ESBuild together will Rollup.
+TypeScript and JavaScript modules are processed with [esbuild](https://esbuild.github.io/) using [rollup-plugin-esbuild](https://github.com/egoist/rollup-plugin-esbuild).

-### Install
+# Install

+This module can be installed and leveraged by projects that are outside of our organization.

 [pnpm](https://pnpm.js.org/en/cli/install)